Tips for Creating a Safe and Comfortable Home for Your Elderly Loved Ones

 Create a comfortable outdoor space that your loved one can access.
 Keep in mind the climate and weather conditions.
 Create a special seating with room for relaxation, reading, and of course do puzzles.

-PROTIP: Consider getting board games for outdoor use such as tic tac toe, etc., so that you and your loved one can enjoy some activities together, especially if their mobility is limited.
+PRO TIP: Consider getting board games for outdoor use such as tic tac toe, etc., so that you and your loved one can enjoy some activities together, especially if their mobility is limited.

 • Make it feel like home: